Exam FM Sample Questions, Free and Interactive

 Immunization and ALM ~26 Redington conditions, full immunization, Macaulay/modified duration, convexity

-The recognizable patterns: annuity-immediate to annuity-due conversions show up in over half the annuity items.
-Bond yield-to-maturity calculations with semi-annual coupons appear in roughly half the bond items.
-Forward-rate triangulation (given two spot rates, find the forward) is the most common term-structure question shape.
+A few patterns recur often enough to memorize.
+Annuity-immediate to annuity-due conversions show up in over half the annuity items.
+Bond yield-to-maturity with semi-annual coupons appears in roughly half the bond items.
+Forward-rate triangulation (you're given two spot rates, you find the forward) is the most common term-structure shape.

 Why FM Samples Train the Skill the Live Exam Actually Tests

-The live FM exam isn't really testing your ability to derive financial-math formulas.
+The live FM exam is not testing whether you can derive financial-math formulas.
 It's testing whether you can:

 1. Recognize a cash-flow structure in 30 seconds (level annuity, varying annuity, bond with sinking fund, loan with refinancing)